We Make Sure You’re Fully Prepared to Search for Jobs

 Here at CD-ED we want you to be equipped with all you need to succeed in the business world.

-Portfolio development is part of all visual arts programs and in addition to portfolio development modules and portfolio-ready evaluative projects all year, your instructor is equipped with industry knowledge to ensure your portfolio is relevant upon graduation.
+Portfolio development is part of all visual arts programs and in addition to portfolio development courses and portfolio-ready evaluative projects all year, your instructor is equipped with industry knowledge to ensure your portfolio is relevant upon graduation.

 We include guidance on how to create a portfolio that demonstrates the breadth of your talent and expertise.
 It will help you choose a format, organize your material, and showcase your best work.